(a)

 (1)

-Except where permitted by act of the city council, no vehicle as described in subsection (a) of this section shall operate on any residential street or right-of-way within the city where such vehicle has a total weight, including load, in excess of 10,000 pounds, regardless of axle configuration.
-Provided, however, that occasional and irregular deliveries to locations on such residential streets shall be permitted not to exceed two (2) such deliveries per thirty-day period per each location.
-Traffic or deliveries to residential locations in excess of the preceding sentence require approval by the city council.
+Commercial vehicles may travel on the streets as described in subsection (a) of this section when such vehicle is making occasional and irregular deliveries to residential locations on residential streets not to exceed two (2) such deliveries per thirty (30) day period per each residential delivery location.
+Traffic or deliveries to residential locations in excess of the preceding sentence must comply with the provisions of this article or otherwise require approval by the city council.

 (2)